 We would like first to see if the predictive uncertainty as the standard deviation of our BBB is consistently indicative of the decision-making quality of our controller or simply put reflect the confidence of the controller.
 For demonstrating this, we use diverse variants or contexts of real-robotic pendulum swing-up task where different contexts are systems with different pole-masses as shown in the table below.

 To have our BNN based controller detect unobservable changes in dynamics, we feed histories of a few recent time steps which we also call as temporal-windows.
 The figure below shows that the standard deviation of our BBB is consistently indicative of the decision-making quality of the controller.
+Videos corresponding to all the dots in the figure below can be found here.

 Next, we show how a framework can be built on top of this ability to capture the task success with predictive uncertainty, that allows us to have an appropriate fallback strategy in place.
 We set up our experiments in an online fashion where the controller faces diverse contexts of HalfCheetah and Swimmer tasks of MuJoCo physics simulator.
 As one of the examples of many such fallback strategies, we let the controller seek and retrain on demonstrations specific to the context where it finds itself to be not confident in.
 This calls for defining an adaptive threshold that would ground the quantitative value of the predictive uncertainty based on what it already knows.
 We set this adaptive threshold as to be the average predictive uncertainty that the controller generates on all the contexts it has trained itself on so far.
 Now, at each context, the controller can seek more demonstrations if it finds its confidence below the adaptive threshold.
 The following two figures show how the uncertainties look like on each familiar and non familiar contexts of the Swimmer task and how does it change upon training on a non-familiar context.